aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Stability is related to the **amount of work required to make a change**.

-One way to make a component difficult to change is to make lots of other software components depend on it.
+One way to make a component difficult to change is to make lots of other SW components depend on it.
 A **component with lots of incoming dependencies is very stable** because it **requires** a great deal of **work** to reconcile any changes with all the dependent components.

 ```mermaid
 graph TD